Harestua

 Harestua is a town in Lunner kommune, Akershus county, Norway.
 It has 2,318 inhabitants.
-Harestua is located 46 kilometeres north of Oslo, and functions as a commuter town to the capital.
+Harestua is located 46 kilometeres north of Oslo, and functions as a commuter town for the capital.
 It is served by Harestua Station on the Gjøvik Line.

 Harestua maintains 6 neighbourhoods; Gamlefeltet, Nyfeltet, Vestbygda, Bjørgeseter, Haneknemoen, Haganskogen and Stryken.
 Harestua has a small town centre with services such as a petrol station, grocery stores and fast food outlets.

 History

 During the 1940 German invasion of Norway, Harestua was the location of several skirmishes between German and Norwegian forces.

 Education

 Harestua also has a combined elementary-junior high school.
 The school has approximately 400 pupils.